-(Expulsion- equals) sixty (60) total demerits, and a student can receive sixty (60) demerits for the following:
+(Expulsion- equals) sixty (60) total demerits, and a student can receive sixty (60) demerits for the following (but not limited too):

-- 1. Misuse of fire/safety equipment and setting false alarms, activating the TDLD. - 2.
-Possession and/or use of fire, hazardous, or explosive devices or weapons. - Threats made to Carroll High School facilities and/or members of the Carroll community.
+- 1. Misuse of fire/safety equipment and setting false alarms. - 2.
+Possession and/or use of fire, hazardous, or explosive devices or weapons. - 3.
+Threats made to Archbishop Carroll High School facilities and/or members of the Carroll community.
 Local law enforcement will be contacted immediately upon report of such a threat. - 4.
 Individuals transmitting drugs, alcohol, vaping products, and/or paraphernalia to another party.
 Individuals using any type of paraphernalia as to alter any drug test while enrolled at Carroll High School.

-(Suspension- equals) thirty (30) total demerits, and a student can receive thirty (30) demerits for the following:
+(Suspension- equals) thirty (30) total demerits, and a student can receive thirty (30) demerits for the following (but not limited too):

 - 1. Truancy (full or partial days-multiple periods in a day, 2 or more) - 2.
-Fighting - A student who organizes, promotes or participates in activities which hamper or disrupt the learning process in the school and its environment may be suspended and liable for expulsion. - 4.
+Fighting - 3.
+A student who organizes, promotes or participates in activities which hamper or disrupt the learning process in the school and its environment may be suspended and liable for expulsion. - 4.
 Any student in possession of or evidencing observable signs of drugs and/or alcohol will be suspended and is liable to expulsion.
 In these cases, students must meet with the Assistant Principal to determine any further sanctions up to and including expulsion.
 Students are also required to fulfill the requirements listed in the Health and Wellness Protocol. - 5.
 Smoking and/or vaping, possession of tobacco/vaping products.

-(Saturday school equals) twenty (20) total demerits, and student can receive twenty demerits for the following:
+(Saturday school equals) twenty (20) total demerits, and student can receive twenty (20) demerits for the following (but not limited too):

 - 1. Any student in the presence of drugs and/or alcohol, in such a way that is unbecoming of a Carroll student. - 2.
 Unexcused absence from a class, Liturgy, House Event, or study hall or general assembly (1 period max). - 3.
 Leaving school property without permission during school hours - 4.
-Unreported damage of school property - 5.
+Unreported damage of school property or stealing (theft) - 5.
 Insubordination (Major-defined by the teacher and administration) - 6.
 Serious disorder on buses and field trips - 7.
 Tampering with locks/or any school related security systems - 8.
-Lying and/or forging signatures on absence notes, assigned teacher work requiring signatures, permission slips.
+Lying and/or forging signatures on absence notes, assigned teacher work requiring signatures, permission slips. - 9.
+Conduct unbecoming of a Patriot (major violation)

-(Detention equals) five (5) total demerits, and a student can receive five demerits for the following:
+(Detention equals) five (5) total demerits, and a student can receive five (5) demerits for the following (but not limited too):

 - 1. Misconduct during assemblies/Liturgy/House Events - 2.
 Violation of classroom testing rules/Academic Integrity Violation (Major Violation)- will be issued 10 demerits- TWO detentions - 3.
 Violation of classroom homework rules/Academic Integrity Violation (Minor Violation) - 4.
 Insubordination (Minor- as defined by teacher and administration) - 5.
 Expulsion from class - 6.
 Use of vulgar, obscene language and or images - 7.
 Skipping detention - 8.
-Having/using air pods, not allowed or approved from a teacher or the administration during the school day (8AM-3PM) - 9.
+Having/using cell phones or air pods, not allowed or approved from a teacher or the administration during the school day (8:00 a.m.-3:00 p.m.) - 9.
 Public displays of affection